 Arachidonic acid, a part of the Omega-6 group, is an essential acid.
 Typically, stored in the cell membranes and is the first to send out the signal that a repair is needed for the body’s damage muscles.
-And thanks to William Llewellyn, who is a performance-enhancing scientist, who took the time to study and developed arachidonic acid supplementation protocols that is being used for an enhanced muscle growth.
+And thanks to William Llewellyn, who is a performance-enhancing scientist, who took the time to study and developed arachidonic acid supplementation protocols that are being used for an enhanced muscle growth.
 Now you have a question that Is Arachidonic acid a steroid?
 Well It is not a steroid as we tell you that it a part of the Omega-6 group.

 - Considered as the main component in creating dienolic prostaglandins such as PGE2 and PGF2, Arachidonic acid helps in the production of protein synthesis and muscle hypertrophy.
 This two processes occur right after doing strenuous activities such as exercise.

 - Arachidonic acid is also responsible with amplified IGF-1 (Insulin-Like Growth Factor) signaling, which enhances satellite cell proliferation and activation.
-This also increase the regeneration rate of ones muscle cells, androgen receptor synthesis, as well as increasing Nitric Oxide formation.
+This also increases the regeneration rate of one's muscle cells, androgen receptor synthesis, as well as increasing Nitric Oxide formation.

 - Arachidonic acid also inhibits resistin.

-- Amatuer and professional athletes, individuals who are into weight training may greatly benefit with arachidonic acid supplement.
-It is a known fact that as one shifts into high gear, arachidonic acid levels in the body normally decreases which in turn affect the production of anabolic prostaglandins.
+- Amateur and professional athletes, individuals who are into weight training may greatly benefit with arachidonic acid supplement.
+It is a known fact that as one shift into high gear, arachidonic acid levels in the body normally decreases which in turn affect the production of anabolic prostaglandins.

-- Arachidonic acid is commonly used by bodybuilders, regular gym attendees , active individuals who play physical sports on a daily basis or participants of activities that requires rapid bursts of performance.
-Athletes that experience reduced level of arachidonic acid, will notice a decline with the muscle’s ability to stimulate muscle growth, also know as training stagnation.
+- Arachidonic acid is commonly used by bodybuilders, regular gym attendees, active individuals who play physical sports on a daily basis or participants of activities that require rapid bursts of performance.
+Athletes that experience reduced level of arachidonic acid will notice a decline with the muscle’s ability to stimulate muscle growth, also known as training stagnation.

 As a common practice, long-term usage typically consumes 75mg to 250mg per day and between 500mg and a 1000mg daily for a rapid, short-term effect.
 It still depends on the individuals purpose for taking in arachidonic acid.